We NEED your help!

 What to include in your letters:

 1. Introduce yourself and briefly say why you care.
-(Examples: you live near the landfill or rail line, you have children at Winfield Elementary, you fish/hike in the Big South Fork, your drinking water comes from the Big South Fork, you own land or a business in Scott or McCreary County, your children play at Bear Creek fields, or you simply love Scott County.)
+(Examples: you live near the landfill or rail line, you have children at Winfield Elementary, you fish/hike in the Big South Fork, your drinking water comes from the Big South Fork, you own land or a business in Scott or McCreary County, your children play at Bear Creek fields, or you simply love Scott County and/or McCreary County and/or Pulaski County.)

 2. State that you fully support Cumberland Clear’s letter to TDEC dated August 14, 2025.
 Click HERE for a copy of that letter.